erfanjhn/liq-cloud-opt-param/README.md

-As explained in section 3.3 of the paper the fits are performed on two parts of reference values.
+2-As explained in section 3.3 of the paper the fits are performed on two parts of reference values.

-1 and 2 suffixes for each of SSPs (p_XX1, p_XX2) indicate the corresponding coefficients to the first and second part of fits respectively.That means for the r_eff range lower(greater) than the cut_point tha coefficients having "1"("2") in suffix must be used.
+1 and 2 suffixes for each of SSPs (p_XX1, p_XX2) indicate the corresponding coefficients to the first and second part of fits respectively.That means for the r_eff range lower(greater) than the cut_point the coefficients having "1"("2") in suffix must be used.

 The cut-points for g and Qext are defined for each of 14 band as:\